DeanoC/devon/README.md

 Image handles format conversion

 ImageDecompres handle compressed format decompression.

+Will open any texture listed on the command line

+Can have multiple textures open at once

 Rendering is done using TheForge.
 Currently Windows D3D12 is the main tested platform.